MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/steps-desync.md

 };
 ```

-Since both code paths create the same name & sequence of screenshots, the final test report will be able to reconcile them as belonging to the same test step.
+Since both code paths create the same name & sequence of screenshots, the final test report can reconcile them to the same test step.